Mozambique Insurgency Heightens Coronavirus Risks: ICRC - UrduPoint

 The ICRC has been operating in the region since 2018 and opened a 400-bed coronavirus treatment centre in Pemba on Wednesday.

-"We hope we will not have to make full use of the infrastructure but in case this becomes necessary all conditions are set to respond," said Basilio dos Mwelus, the ICRC's head of planning for the province.
+"We hope we will not have to make full use of the infrastructure but in case this becomes necessary all conditions are set to respond," said public health official Basilio dos Mwelus, head of planning for the province.

 "This is particularly important in...
 Cabo Delgado with a high number of displaced people and greater concentration of population particularly exposed to the risk of contamination," he said.